uscmakers/TutorialPractice/README.md

 # TutorialPractice

+## Need help at any time?
+If you need ANY help, feel free to make a github issue!
+On the top tab on the github page, you will see a tab called "issues".
+Please write your issue there and a member of our team will answer your questions asap!

 ## Crash Course of How to Navigate the Command Line
 If you have windows, you want to use the "command prompt" application.
 If you use a Mac, you want to use the "terminal".